 Melford Hall, House museum in Long Melford, England.

-Melford Hall is a red brick Tudor mansion with a symmetrical facade, octagonal towers, and mullioned windows arranged around an enclosed central courtyard across three stories.
-The property sits within formal gardens that are registered nationally, complementing the structure's 16th-century character.
+Melford Hall is a red brick Tudor mansion in Long Melford, Suffolk, England, with a symmetrical facade, octagonal towers, mullioned windows, and a central enclosed courtyard.
+The building rises over three floors and is surrounded by formal gardens that are listed on the national register.

-The estate was originally held by the abbots of Bury St Edmunds before being rebuilt entirely in the 16th century with its distinctive Tudor design.
-In 1786 it passed to Sir Harry Parker, whose family shaped its character for generations to come.
+The estate was originally held by the abbots of Bury St Edmunds before being completely rebuilt in the 16th century in the Tudor style.
+In 1786 it passed to Sir Harry Parker, and his family shaped its character across the following generations.

-The name comes from the long meadow where the house stands.
-Inside, visitors find naval paintings, Chinese porcelain, and personal belongings of Beatrix Potter, a frequent guest who was a cousin of the owners.
+The name of the house comes from the long meadow on which it was built.
+Inside, visitors can see naval paintings, Chinese porcelain, and personal belongings of Beatrix Potter, who was a cousin of the owners and a frequent guest here.

 The community of curious travelers